Accessible Instructional Materials (AIM)/ Accessible Educational Materials (AEM)

 Generally speaking students on an IEP with a print disability can acquire materials from any of the above sources.
-Again, generally speaking, students on a 504 plan with a print disability can acquire materials from sources 2 through 5.
-There are some other qualifiers.
+Again, generally speaking, students on a 504 plan with a print disability can acquire materials from any of the above sources, also.

-There are lots of other factors to be considered when thinking about accessible instructional materials for students.
-Luckily there are some really good resources out there.
+There are many factors to be considered when thinking about accessible instructional materials for students.
+There are also many sources to support the acquisition of AIM/AEM.

 The Iowa Assistive Technology Liaison group, along with the Department of Education, put together the True AIM website.
 This has now been folded into Iowa’s DOE site.

 True AIM provides guidance specific to students in Iowa schools.

 The PACER Center and the National Center on Accessible Instructional Materials (AIM Center) have collaborated to provide guidance to families, educators, and State and Local Education Agencies around the provision of AIM for students.
 Two documents which are aimed at families, but are also great for educators, especially those new to AIM are…